Diana Scarborough

 RECENT NEWS

-What a busy 2025!
-As well as continuing to work on my 1-year artist residency with Fruk LabColorifix.
-I released two albums, made a film inspired by local green spaces, a film-poem with Ruth Padel for the Rivers of Film Festival, delivered sound tech for an exhibition on refugee voices and adapted my original ‘Cradle of Fire’ film for an immersive festival experience.
-A lot!
+2025 was a busy and successful artist year:- I released two albums, a film inspired by green spaces and a water-themed film-poem with Ruth Padel for the Rivers of Film Festival.
+Drawing on my creative engineering skills, I also designed sound-tech for an exhibition on refugee voices and adapted my original ‘Cradle of Fire’ film into a 360Deg immersive festival experience.

 Album cover, Moontopia by Sounds of Space Project